 This is probably the most expensive category for professional dress.
 I have found some incredible deals on designer dresses at Marshall’s, TJ Maxx, and Nordstrom Rack.
+Another great spot for chic work dresses is LOFT.
+They occasionally have a 40% off site-wide sale that you should absolutely take advantage of.
+I also love their outlet stores if you live near an outlet mall.
 A work dress should be a little above or below your knee, loose fitted, and whatever color makes you feel most confident.
 Sweater dresses are also incredibly appropriate for work.
 In the fall and winter, I love to pair them with tights and booties for a comfortable cute look.
 Another way to transition between seasons is wearing a sweater over a dress.

 Blazers, Coats & Sweaters

 A great way to change up your look is with an over layer.
 No matter what season it is, layering is always a good idea.
 You never know when it is going to be freezing in your office and an over layer can add a chic dynamic to your outfit as well.
 I love playing up printed coats or blazers with an all black under look.
 Investing in a good wool coat is also worth your money because it will last for years and not go out of style.
 Try to buy coats in the off season in order to get a great sale price!